Aphorica/server-event-docs/Demo.md

 ---
 # Demo

-Demonstratess per-user (browser) server-event action using the following packages.
+Demonstrates per-user (browser) server-event action using the following packages.
 Please refer to the following:

 - [@aphorica/server-event-client](server-event-client.html) - a